Wednesday, October 3, 2018

 OUR PROTAGONISTS, ladies and gentlemen!!!!

 It’s really hard to evaluate Lori Nelson’s acting, because Helen Dobson is purely an eye candy role.
 She looks great in bathing suit!!!
 The only conflict, and characterization, given to her is whether she should continue being an ichthyologist, or if she should get married and have children.
 I’m sure most modern viewers will cringe at this scene.
 It also doesn’t help that Ferguson seems to chide her for wanting a career.
 Normally, I wouldn’t fault a movie for delving into a character development, but these characters are simply not that interesting.
-In fact, it genuinely surprising me how much screen time is devoted to the Ferguson/Helen romance when the movie’s main selling point is the Gill Man.
+In fact, it genuinely surprised me how much screen time is devoted to the Ferguson/Helen romance when the movie’s main selling point is the Gill Man.
 The movie really drags in the second act and really doesn’t pick up until Helen has been taken by the Gill Man.

 The Gill Man is, by far, the most interesting character in the entire movie, because it is, essentially, the protagonist of the entire series.
 In the first movie, it only kills because its territory has been intruded upon by outsiders.
 In the second movie, the Gill Man is taken from his naturally habitat and held in captivity (while tourists gawk at it from an observation window).
 The Gill Man doesn’t have a moral compass, so it naturally lashes out at those who have wronged him (or get in his way).
 Our human protagonists don’t seem to have any qualms about putting the Gill Man on exhibition, and only really view the creature as a test subject.
 If Revenge of the Creature were made now a days there would undoubtedly be a subplot about cloning the Gill Man and using it for military purposes.
 There would be some military hotshot barking orders at our scientist heroes, while they would insist upon more time (e.g. Jurassic World).
 Thankfully, Revenge of the Creature was made in a simpler time (and on a fairly small budget) hence this potential subplot never sees the light of day.